 Referral of Specific Students

-If you feel that one of your students would benefit from working with a tutor, you can submit a Referral Form (available in the faculty workroom or the LRC folder in the content area of the Linc-In Faculty Group).
+If you feel that one of your students would benefit from working with a tutor, you can submit a Referral Form (available in the faculty workroom or the LRC folder in the Linc-In Lincoln College-Normal Faculty Group).
 You will be notified weekly of student compliance and progress.